zbynek/javacc-8-java/examples/CORBA-IDL/README.md

-This directory contains an CORBA 2.0 grammar for [IDL](file:///src/main/java/IDL.jj).
+This directory contains an CORBA 2.0 grammar for [IDL](src/main/java/IDL.jj).

 It parses an input file and just outputs a success or failure message.

-Build it in the usual manner:
+Build it in the usual manner with [pom.xml](pom.xml):

-- maven:
+- Maven:

 ```
   mvn clean verify